arez/arez/README.md

 ### GWT TODO

-* Add a browser-extras project that combines various browser utils and saves the results in state.
-  This will probably involve bringing in Elemental2.
-This may result in tools like

-    - URL Location.
+* URL Location.
 Have state for proposed location, actual location and target location and listen to hash changes.
 Listen to changes based on window object.
 If "proposed" matches the "target" then proposed succeeds.
 Target is set when code wants to initiate changes.

 ## Architecture v2 Notes